1. 3DS Blog

 Norman’s solution is what he refers to as humanity-centered design – a phenomenon that builds and expands on the principles of human-centered design.
 “We must think about all living things and about the environment,” he said.
 “We must realize we are part of a complex system, so what we do here can impact people all across the world and have a long effect.”

-By taking this approach, designers can help to achieve the UN’s Sustainable Development Goals (SDGs) within its 15-year deadline.
+By adopting this approach, designers can contribute to achieving the UN’s Sustainable Development Goals (SDGs) within the 15-year deadline.
 According to the WDO, those designers who solve some of our biggest economic, social and environmental problems will also experience some of the most lucrative growth opportunities.

-From designing electric motorcycles with luxury top of mind to a furniture collection printed in 3D, circular design is well on its way to touching ever industry.
+From designing electric motorcycles with luxury top of mind to a furniture collection printed in 3D, circular design is well on its way to impacting every industry.

 What are sustainable design principles?